TarushiG/TarushiG/README.md

 - :seedling: Exploring Blockchain, Full-Stack tools and Firebase.

-- :zap: Listening to music & reading articles on Space Technology in her free time. **I have also started writing on Medium!**
+- :zap: Listening to music & reading articles on Space Technology in her free time.
 - :mailbox: How to reach me: tarushigera@gmail.com

   <a href="https://www.linkedin.com/in/tarushi-g-66007a243/">